tea2code/fantasy-rts/documentation/plugins/VanillaModel/RegionGenerator.md

 Teleport for slopes is supported by using the optional values `teleport_up` and/or `teleport_down`.
 If set the parser tries to find the another corresponding block and connects both.

+General teleport is also supported using the optional `teleport`.
+A color with the same teleport ID should only exists twice.
+Both points will represent a portal to the other point.

 #### Configuration

     bmpmap: